 Trends in Geomarketing

-In addition to Geoconquesting, predictive analytics via artificial intelligence is slowly revolutionizing how geomarketing is done.
+In addition to geo-conquesting, predictive analytics via artificial intelligence is slowly revolutionizing geomarketing.

-Predictive analytics algorithms can unearth historical geomarketing data as well as user behavior in real-time.
-This will allow marketers to be able to create personalized offers for the customer even before they leave their home.
+Predictive analytics algorithms can unearth real-time historical geomarketing data and user behavior.
+This will allow marketers to create personalized offers for customers before they leave their homes.

-For instance, based on the user’s tendencies and shopping patterns, the app will be able to forecast when the user will purchase a particular item.
-Data from these patterns is what will allow the business to tailor-make a discount for the user on the day they plan to go shopping for that particular product.
+For instance, the app can forecast when the user will purchase a particular item based on the user’s tendencies and shopping patterns.
+Data from these patterns will allow the business to tailor-make a discount for users when shopping for that product.

 Statistics about Geomarketing